priya2958/Performance/README.md

 # Prompts

-The claims app is slow during peak hours.
-Optimize performance to improve response time and user experience.
+Assume claims app is slow during peak hours.
+Now Optimize performance to improve response time and user experience.
 Requirements:
 Caching:
 Use Redis or in-memory cache for frequently accessed data